 Tuesday, March 29

 Who doesn’t love the look of a luscious fern?
-Ferns come in all shapes and sizes and most are one universal color; green.
+Ferns come in all shapes and sizes, and most are one universal color; green.
 The Silvery Glade Fern is like no other except for its massive size.
 The Glade Fern can reach massive heights of up to 3 feet and have leaves that reach widths of up to 1 foot each.
-The Glade Fern is normally dull green to a bright green and has some type of brownish colored scales on each leaf which is found normally near the bottom.
+The Glade Fern is normally dull green to a bright green and has some brownish colored scales on each leaf which is normally found near the bottom.

 The Glade Fern is unique because it is almost white when young and then as it gets older it turns into a yellowish-green color to a silvery green thus, giving its name as Silvery Glade Fern.
 The Glade Fern can be found at TN Nursery, where you can get great products at wholesale prices.